We follow the exact route of each year’s Tour de France, with the following exceptions…

 First of all, please don’t worry.

-If you have trained and are enjoying the cycling, we won’t ask you to get in a van, even at 10pm on a mountain stage.
+So if you have trained and are enjoying the cycling, we won’t ask you to get in a van, even at 9pm on a long mountain stage.

-However, if you would like to get in a van at any point, or if there’s a danger in you keeping cycling (eg. a medical problem or it’s dark and you don’t have lights), we have several feedstop vans which can take cyclists on to the next stop and we also have a back van with 5 seats to sweep anyone who needs a lift.
+However, if something goes wrong and you would like to get in a van, or if there’s a danger in you keeping cycling (eg. a medical problem or it’s dark and you don’t have lights), we have a back van with 8 seats to transport anyone who needs a lift.

 The only situation where we would ask you to take a lift in the van is if you are over 45 minutes behind the next slowest cyclist – and this would just be a lift to catch up with the next last cyclist or to set you off again from the next feed stop.
 This is extremely unlikely and certainly not anything you should be concerned about.

 If in doubt, give us a ring and we can discuss you speed or training.
 0131 3000796.

 We do not accept cyclists with e-bikes or non-standard bikes on Le Loop without prior agreement.
 Each year we nominate one Loop for non-standard bike participation (this will not be a mountain Loop as the lite mountain options are designed for those who would like a shortened, more manageable version of the challenge) and cyclists are able to join us with a e-bike or non-standard bike for that Loop, as long as they have prior agreement from us.

 Anyone who would like to ride an e-bike or non-standard bike should contact us and participation will be at our discretion and only with our agreement.